Kale06/kal-zone/blog/wasted-3y-in-figma/2024-11-24-hello-world.md

 A harsh truth to the reality, although I find it to be realistic on the current job openings, especially on entry-level work.

-> *"Sounds like the company you're working for made some [RedactedCoolWord] decisions. :meaculpa: assemble the UI out of 25-110 json objects simultaneously that's what HTML is for :meaculpa:"*
+> *"Sounds like the company you're working for made some [RedactedCoolWord] decisions. assemble the UI out of 25-110 json objects simultaneously that's what HTML is for"*
 >
 > — Some individual I met online that wrangled me with ancient PHP relics